-Canadian Author of Gay Erotic Romance and Writer of Gay Erotica as Gavin E. Black.
-Find me on Facebook and Twitter.
-Find my books on Kobo, Amazon, B&N, iTunes and Chapters/Indigo.
-Paperbacks at Amazon
+Author of Gay Erotic Romance and Writer of Gay Erotica as Gavin E. Black.
+Find my books on Amazon, iTunes, Google Play and all other major online booksellers.

 No favourite stories listed.